Art projectors are one of the important tools for artists. They allow you to scale your sketches and precisely recreate them on a larger canvas.

 For the purpose of making artwork short throw projectors can be difficult to work with.
 As they will project images directly on your eye from below.

 For using these projects for art purposes they have to be mounted on the ceiling.
 Ultra short throw projectors are more expensive than regular projectors.

 Budget – the most important factor for art projector

 The amount of money you are willing to spend has the biggest impact on the quality of the projector you get.
-There are a number of super-cheap projectors in the market which claim to have features equivalent to the much expensive projectors.
+There are a number of super-cheap projectors in the market which claim to have features equivalent to the much more expensive projectors.

-But after using these knockoff projectors for a while you would realize the picture quality is bad, you get weird artifacts like rainbow effect.
+But after using these knockoff projectors for a while you would realize the picture quality is bad, and you get weird artifacts like the rainbow effect.
 Also, these cheap projectors have major issues like – being unable to properly focus the image.

 As a general rule of thumb, the more you spend the better art projector you get.